Jach/lgame/README.md

 * `lgame.display:create-window` -- creates an SDL\_Window and binds it to `lgame:*screen*`,
   also returns it if you need a local copy.
+* `lgame.display:create-centered-window` -- convenience version for having the window
+  centered on the desktop.
 * `lgame.display:create-renderer` -- creates an SDL\_Renderer and binds it to
   `lgame:*renderer*`, also returns it if you need a local copy.
 * `lgame.display:set-logical-size` -- can make use of SDL2's logical screen size